Derinzed/MetalFury-DevBlog/about.md

 - Use dynamic behavior where runtime flexibility is essential (e.g. scripting, plugins).
 - Everything should be opt-in, not imposed.

-> “Design for control, not convenience.”
+> “Design for control, not convenience; but there is convenience in control.”

 ---

 ## 4. Extendable and Replaceable at Every Layer
-From input to rendering to AI to simulation, every core system must be swappable.
+The engine’s primary concern is not to implement systems, but to manage, extend, and validate them.
 - The engine owns no assumptions about your game’s architecture.
+- The engine owns no assumptions about your game's system requirements.
 - Custom logic and systems are not "hacks"—they are *first-class citizens*.
+- The role of the engine is to support the creation and validation of systems, while ensuring conformance.

 > “The engine should shape to the game, not the other way around.”